 “And I’m the King of England.”
 Albert chuckled, disturbing the buttons trying to hold his too tight jacket around his thick belly.
 His partner was only months from retirement and had already relaxed in several ways.
 “Ah, yes, nice indeed.”
 He sighed.
 “I doubt I could keep up with even the mother.”

 “Iris will be happy to hear that.”
+He followed his partner’s appraisal of the women, admiring in silence.

 With the mention of his wife’s name, Albert drew a hand over his face and smiled at Tobias.
 “Keeping up with Iris isn’t always easy.”

+He laughed.
 “Too much information, Inspector.”

-“Are they stray tourists?”
+“Are we dealing with stray tourists?”

 “Stray relatives.
 Apparently, Herr Luschin had heirs in America.”